dhufe/IngestListApiWrapper/README.md

-## 🚀 ILWrapper API – Documentation and Quickstart
+## 🚀 DIMAG IngestList API Wrapper – Documentation and Quickstart

-This README describes the available endpoints of the ILWrapper API and shows how to quickly try them out.
+This README describes the available endpoints of the DIMAG IngestList API Wrapper and shows how to quickly try them out.

 > Tip: The examples are designed so you can copy‑paste and run them directly in your terminal.